alissonsol/experiments/2025/2025-09.amazon.linux.hyper-v/README.md

 Apply the changes.
 You can now start the VM, as per the instructions to [Run AL2 as a virtual machine on premises](https://docs.aws.amazon.com/linux/al2/ug/amazon-linux-2-virtual-machine.html).
 Unless you changed the defaults in the file `user-data`, you will login with the `ec2-user` account and the password defined there, and be promptly asked to change the password.

-The steps above have been automated in the PowerShell script [`amazon.linux.hyper-v.create.ps1`](./amazon.linux.hyper-v.create.ps1).

 ### 1.c) Network checks!

 Before proceeding, check network connectivity.
 A simple command like `ping 8.8.8.8` should check if the network is connected.
 Then `ping google.com` would check if the DNS service client stack is working.